enteropositivo/riotable/readme.md

     </rtable>
 ```

-This is a simple definition of one table that renders **all**  JSON data returned by the callback function getJSON
+This is a simple definition of one table that renders **all**  JSON data returned by the callback function getJSON.
+Of course we can retrieve JSON data from an AJAX method

 ```javascript
     function getJSON(){